KIIS 101.1: KIIS 101.1

 In November 2014, the Australian Radio Network announced that Mix 101.1 would rebrand to KIIS 101.1 on 19 January 2015 with a new breakfast and drive show.
 Matt & Jane replaced Chrissie & Jane in the station's breakfast timeslot, with existing presenter Jane Hall to remain alongside former Fox FM breakfast and Triple M drive host Matt Tilley.
 Rosso on Drive was replaced by Hughesy & Kate, hosted by Dave Hughes and Kate Langbroek and formerly of Nova 100 breakfast.
 Both shows began on 19 January 2015, with the latter being networked across the KIIS Network of stations.

 In October 2015, Jane Hall announced that she would be leaving the station and Matt & Jane at the end of the year to return to acting.
 She was replaced by Nova 100 breakfast co-host Meshel Laurie.

 In October 2017, ARN announced that Matt Tilley, Meshel Laurie, Dave Hughes and Kate Langbroek would leave the station at the end of the year.
 Matt & Meshel was replaced by Jason 'Jase' Hawkins and Polly 'PJ' Harding.
 Will McMahon and Woody Whitelaw from Hit 92.9 have been announced as the new drive hosts.
 Hughesy & Kate moved to Southern Cross Austereo's Hit Network to replace Hamish & Andy.

 In July 2021, ARN announced that Jason 'Jase' Hawkins would be joined by Lauren Phillips with Jase & Lauren starting 9 August following Polly 'PJ' Harding's departure from the station on July 23, 2021.

+In November 2023, after months of media speculation, it was announced that The Kyle and Jackie O Show would be networked from KIIS 106.5 Sydney in 2024 effectively ending Jase & Lauren.
+The final show aired on Friday 1 December 2023.
+In March 2024, Jase & Lauren replaced Ben, Liam & Belle to host breakfast on Nova 100.

+In March 2024, ARN announced changes to its daytime programming with Gordie Waters being networked from Sydney into Melbourne and KIIS 97.3 in Brisbane from April.
+Byron Cooke had previously announced his resignation.

+Controversy

+KIIS 101.1 was subjected to a controversy when it was found to have breached ACMA's regulations between 2024 and 2025 when it was reported that the Kyle and Jackie O show airing in the morning was found to have been airing offensive content as well as a urination game including discussions deeply graphic.